-What is a Hysterectomy?
+What is a hysterectomy?

 Hysterectomy is a gynecological surgery to remove the uterus.
 It is a very common treatment for patients with severe uterine health problems.
-Often (far too often, if you ask me), this procedure is done as a “traditional open surgery” with a hospital admission, multi-day hospital stay, large abdominal incision, and a recovery that can last multiple months.
+Often (far too often, if you ask me), this procedure is done as a “traditional open surgery” with hospital admission, a multi-day hospital stay, a large abdominal incision, and a recovery that can last multiple months.

 Nowadays, hysterectomies don’t have to be like that.
 With advances in women’s healthcare, we can (and should!) turn hysterectomies into minimally invasive procedures where the patient goes home the same day and can return to normal activities in just a few weeks.